HIPAA Compliance Checklist for 2025

 - Automates user provisioning and deprovisioning

-- Enforces security and usage policies
+- Enforces security and usage policies across connected apps

-- Monitors activity within connected apps
+- Monitors activity within connected applications

-- Supports workflow orchestration for IT
+- Supports workflow orchestration for IT operations

 Cons